croessner/nauthilus-website/docs/lua-api/policy.md

 local nauthilus_policy = require("nauthilus_policy")
 ```

-The `nauthilus_policy` module is available to request-time Lua controls and filters.
+The `nauthilus_policy` module is available to request-time Lua environment and subject sources.
 It emits Lua-owned custom attributes into the active policy decision context.

 Registry scripts also use the global `nauthilus_policy.register_attribute(...)` function during policy snapshot compilation.
 Runtime plugins use the module function documented here.